Table of Contents

 Ship’s Wheel vs. Dharma Chakra

 Because of how similar the dharma chakra and the ship’s wheel are, these two symbols are often confused.
-What distinguishes them is the context.
+However, they’re not the same, but are two distinct symbols with different origins and meanings.

 Ship’s Wheel in Use Today